yamchips/issue-tracker/Learning-notes.md

 ### Add a spinner in button

 Refer to this [website](https://tw-elements.com/docs/standard/components/spinners/).
 Copy the code, create a new component and modify spinner's size and border.

+## Show the issues

+### Create a responsive issues table

+Use Table in Radix UI to create a table of three columns: issue title, status and create time.

+Use Tailwind to hide latter two columns in small screen.
+Here we use `hidden md:table-cell` not `hidden md:visible`.

+Because in Tailwind, `hidden` means `display:none` in CSS.
+It fully removes the element. `visible` only affects elements with `visibility:hidden`, not `display:none`.